-Chiropractors treat a wide variety of conditions including spondylitis, arthritis, disc bulges, migranes just to name a few.
+Chiropractors treat a wide variety of conditions including spondylitis, arthritis, disc bulges, migraines just to name a few.
 The spinal adjustment is paramount in allowing the body to heal itself.
-Along with these necessary adjustments you may be taught exercises, advised on postural correction, supplement or dietary advice.
+Along with these necessary adjustments, you may be taught exercises, advised on postural correction, supplement or dietary advice.
 All of these factors go into the promotion of a healthy spine which will ensure a healthy lifestyle.

-Following your initial workup and first adjustment there are a few things that you may need to know.
+Following your initial workup and a first adjustment, there are a few things that you may need to know.

 Chiropractic care is unique in its approach to treating conditions of the spine.
 It is safer and much cheaper alternative to the surgical approach.
 It works by making simple adjustments to the spine and allowing the body to heal itself.
 It is safe and effective only when done by a trained Dr. of Chiropractic.